material-motion/material-motion/specifications/runtime/feature_timeline.md

 }
 ```

-**Initialization API**: A timeline must be created with an initial direction and duration.
+**Initialization API**: A timeline must be created with an initial direction.

 ```
 class Timeline {
-  init(duration, initialDirection)
+  init(initialDirection)
 }
 ```